asift91/Manual_Migration/option1.md

     - The types of storage accounts are General-purpose V2, General-purpose V1, BlockBlobStorage, File Storage, BlobStorage accounts.
     - Types of Replication are Locally-redundant storage (LRS), Zone-redundant storage (ZRS), Geo redundant storage (GRS).
     - Types of Performance are Standard, Premium.
-    - Size(sku):  A single storage account can store up to 500 TB of data and like any other Azure service
+    - Size(sku):  A single storage account can store up to 500 TB of data and like any other Azure service.
     - Below are types of storage account types ARM template support.
         - NFS: A Network File System (NFS) allows remote hosts to mount file systems over a network and interact with those file systems as though they are mounted locally.
 This enables system administrators to consolidate resources onto centralized servers on the network.
 More details on [NFS](https://docs.microsoft.com/en-us/windows-server/storage/nfs/nfs-overview).
         - GluserFS: It is an open source distributed file system that can scale out in building-block fashion to store multiple petabytes of data.
 More details on [Gluster FS](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/high-availability-guide-rhel-glusterfs).
         - Azure Files: It is the only public cloud file storage that delivers secure, Server Message Block (SMB) based, fully managed cloud file shares that can also be cached on-premises for performance and compatibility.
 More details on [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction).
             - NFS and glusterFS:
                 - Replication is standard Locally-redundant storage (LRS).
-                - Type is Storage (general purpose v1)
+                - Type is Storage (general purpose v1).
             - Azure Files:
                 - Replication is Premium Locally-redundant storage (LRS).
-                - Type is File Storage
+                - Type is File Storage.
-            - These storage mechanisms will differ according to deployment selected such as
+            - These storage mechanisms will differ according to deployment selected such as:
                 - NFS and glusterFS will create a container.
                 - Azure files will create a file share.
     -  For Minimal and short2mid the template will support nfs and for Large and Maximal the template will support AzureFiles.
     - To access the containers and file share etc. navigate to storage account in resource group in the portal.
     ![storage_account](images/storage-account.png)
 - **Database Template:**
-    - This Database template will create an [Azure Database for MySQL server](https://docs.microsoft.com/en-in/azure/mysql/)
+    - This Database template will create an [Azure Database for MySQL server](https://docs.microsoft.com/en-in/azure/mysql/).
     - Azure Database for MySQL is easy to set up, manage and scale.
 It automates the management and maintenance of your infrastructure and database server, including routine updates, backups and security.
 Build with the latest community edition of MySQL, including versions 5.6, 5.7 and 8.0.
     - To access the database server created navigate to the resource group provided while deployment and go to Azure Database for MySQL server.
     - The database server will have a server name, server admin login name, MySQL version, and Performance Configuration.
     - Ways to connect to database server.
         - Use MySQL client or tools such as MySQL Workbench.
-        - For workbench give the connection name, hostname (server name), username (server admin login name)
+        - For workbench give the connection name, hostname (server name), username (server admin login name).
     ![mysqlworkbench](images/mysql-workbench.png)
         - After giving the details test connection.
 If the connection is successful it will prompt for password.
 Provide the password to get connected.

 - **Virtual Machine Template:** This template will create a Virtual Machine.
     - Controller VM:
-        - The OS used at this time is Ubuntu 16.04
+        - The OS used at this time is Ubuntu 16.04.
     - VM extension:
-        - Extension can be small applications that provide post-deployment configuration and automation tasks on [Azure VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/overview)
+        - Extension can be small applications that provide post-deployment configuration and automation tasks on [Azure VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/overview).
         - VM extension will executes a shell script file which installs Moodle on the Virtual Machine and captures the log files.
         - Log files stderr and stdout are created at the /var/lib/waagent/custom-script/download/0/
         - User can view the log files as a root user.